ibm-cloud-docs/Cloudant/monitor/active_tasks.md

 | `source` | An obfuscated URL string that indicates the database from which the task is replicating. |
 | `target` | An obfuscated URL string that indicates the database to which the task is replicating. |
 | `user` | User who started the replication, expressed as a string, or `null` if the replication was not initiated by a user. |
-{: caption="Table 3.
-Response fields for replication tasks" caption-side="top"}
+{: caption="Response fields for replication tasks" caption-side="top"}

 ### Specific response fields for indexing tasks
 {: #specific-response-fields-for-indexing-tasks}